 Simple Stake and Twine

 Plant some stakes and use twine to create a straightforward guide for your plants.
-It’s budget-friendly and allows for easy adjustments.
+It’s budget-friendly and allows for easy adjustments, making it one of the simplest DIY pole bean trellis ideas for your garden.

 Repurposed Tomato Cages